Exporting and importing a model-based type

 You cannot use the import to update or replace an existing entity type.
 If there is already an entity type with the same name, the import fails.

-Regardless of whether the imported entity type was complete and had an active model, it is inactive when it is imported.
-After the import, you can update the entity type to identify an active model.
+For an imported type, the progression tracker reflects the status of the type.
+However, regardless of whether the imported entity type was complete and had a published model, it is does not have a published model when it is imported.
+After the import, you can update the entity type to identify a published model.

 To import an exported entity type:

-1. On the Custom Entity Types page, click Import Entity Type.
+1. On the **Custom Entity Types** page, click **Import type**, then select **Exported custom model**.

 2. On the **Import Entity** panel, to search for and select the exported file, click **Choose file**.